awslabs/fhir-works-on-aws-deployment/README.md

 - [Windows](./INSTALL.md#windows-installation)
 - [Docker](./INSTALL.md#docker-installation)

 If you intend to use FHIR Implementation Guides read the [Using Implementation Guides](./USING_IMPLEMENTATION_GUIDES.md) documentation first.

 ### Post installation

 After your installation of FHIR Works on AWS you will need to update your OAuth2 authorization server to set the FHIR Works API Gateway endpoint as the audience of the access token.

 ### Development

 [Instructions for making local code changes](./DEVELOPMENT.md)

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the Apache-2.0 license.

 ## Usage instructions

-### User variables
+### Retrieving user variables

 After installation, all user-specific variables (such as `SERVICE_ENDPOINT`) can be found in the `INFO_OUTPUT.yml` file.
 You can also retrieve these values by running `serverless info --verbose --region <REGION> --stage <STAGE>`. **NOTE:** default stage is `dev` and region is `us-west-2`.